tempelaar-team/qclab-dev/docs/user_guide/ingredient.rst

 - A quantum Hamiltonian ingredient, named ``h_q``.
 - A classical Hamiltonian ingredient, named ``h_c``.
 - A quantum-classical coupling Hamiltonian ingredient, named ``h_qc``.
+- A derivative coupling tensor ingredient (only required for models defined in an adiabatic basis), named ``derivative_coupling_dzc``.

 Additional ingredients that make the simulation more efficient or accurate are: